-Chocolate first made its way to Italy in the 16th century, soon after Spanish explorers imported the cocoa bean from the new world.
-Although it was first used only as a drink for the privileged, it didn’t take long for chocolate to earn a beloved place in Italian desserts.
-These days, you’ll find Italian chocolate in many flavors, from hazelnut to chili peppers, green tea and ginger.
+Chocolate first made its way to Italy in the 16th century, soon after Spanish explorers imported the new world’s cocoa bean.
+Although it was first used only as a drink for the privileged, it didn’t take long for the chocolate to earn a beloved place in Italian desserts.
+These days, you’ll find Italian chocolate in many flavors, from hazelnut to chili peppers, green tea, and ginger.
 Gourmet travelers are finding that chocolate tastings add a fun and unique component to their tours in Italy.

-Another chocolate hotspot is in Piedmont in the fascinating city of Torino (Turin), known as much for the creativity of its chocolatiers as for the quality of the chocolate itself.
+Another chocolate hotspot is in Piedmont in the fascinating city of Torino (Turin), known as much for its chocolatiers’ creativity as for the quality of the chocolate itself.
 Domori is a superb local producer of chocolates and even have their own plantations in South America.
-They refer to themselves as the “Cacao Cult”.
+They refer to themselves as the “Cacao Cult.”
 Gobino is another chocolate maker given almost cult status.
 Peyrano is a great place to taste and buy chocolates in Turin.
-Head for Via Lagrange (a street full of gourmet gems) and find Gertosio, a famous pastry shop that also sells sublime chocolates including giandujotto.
-Giandujotto (Giandujotti when plural) is one of Torino’s star chocolate candies, a blend of cocoa, sugar and hazelnut cream.
-If you like your chocolate in liquid form, don’t miss Bicerin, an indulgent hot drink featuring layers of thick chocolate, espresso and cream.
-Taste it in the ultra sophisticated Baratti & Milano café in the Piazza Castello.
+Head for Via Lagrange (a street full of gourmet gems) and find Gertosio, a famous pastry shop that sells sublime chocolates, including giandujotto.
+Giandujotto (Giandujotti when plural) is one of Torino’s star chocolate candies, a blend of cocoa, sugar, and hazelnut cream.
+If you like your chocolate in liquid form, don’t miss Bicerin, an indulgent hot drink featuring layers of thick chocolate, espresso, and cream.
+Taste it in the ultra-sophisticated Baratti & Milano café in the Piazza Castello.
 Needless to say, you won’t need dessert.
 Turin is so dedicated to chocolate that the local tourist office even offers a ChocoPass with possibilities to sample chocolate in all its forms all over the city!

 Delicious chocolate by Roberto Catinari

 The Tuscan “Chocolate Valley” (with many producers located around Pisa and Pistoia) is where you will find some of the best Italian producers, nearly all artisan small production ones.
-Roberto Catinari, in Agliana started his chocolate business 3 decades ago and apart from being a revered artigiano chocolate master is quite a personality.
-Paul de Bondt is another choco guru transplanted from Holland to just outside Pisa, and is one of the great chocolatiers of the world.
-Amedei, run by the Tessieri family has gained near mythical fame since they came on the scene in the early 1990´s.
-Amedei are the Rolls Royce of chocolates and their collection of “Cru Chocolates” is top class.
+Roberto Catinari, in Agliana, started his chocolate business 3 decades ago, and apart from being a revered artigiano chocolate master is quite a personality.
+Paul de Bondt is another choco guru transplanted from Holland to just outside Pisa and is one of the world’s great chocolatiers.
+Amedei, run by the Tessieri family, has gained near-mythical fame since they came on the scene in the early 1990s.
+Amedei is the Rolls Royce of chocolates, and their collection of “Cru Chocolates” is top class.
 One must also mention Mannori, run by the creative Luca Mannori in the town of Prato.
 One of his many claims to fame is his “Seven Veils” cake, called Setteveli (unbelievably delicious and naughty layer upon layer of chocolate and hazelnut cream).
-In Florence a great shop is Vestri, similar to Spain´s fabulous Cacao Sampaka.
+In Florence, a great shop is Vestri, similar to Spain´s fabulous Cacao Sampaka.
 You can buy unusual chocolates here, along with delicious thick hot chocolate.
 While there seem to be countless chocolate gems in Tuscany, another last chocolate maker worthy of mention is Slitti, an artisan producer with a beautiful shop cum café in Monsummano Terme.